-(1) When a household with one or more members includes an adult or minor head of household who qualifies as chronically homeless, then all members of that household should be counted as a chronically homeless person in the applicable household type table.
-For example, if one adult in a two adult household is identified as chronically homeless, both adults should be counted as a chronically homeless person in the households without children category of the PIT count.
+(1) When a household with one or more members includes an adult or minor head of household who qualifies as chronically homeless, then all members of that household should be counted as a person experiencing chronic homelessness in the applicable household type table.
+For example, if one adult in a two adult household is identified as chronically homeless, both adults should be counted as a person experiencing chronic homelessness in the households without children category of the PIT count.

-Disability - An individual with one or more of the following conditions:
+Disability1 - An individual with one or more of the following conditions: